-Send this notice of appeal to the Regional Appeals Committee at the provincial office of the Department of Labour with a covering letter from the worker or advice office worker.
+Send this notice of appeal to the Regional Appeals Committee at the provincial office of the Department of Employment and Labour with a covering letter from the employee or advice office employee.
 Remember to fill in the details specific to your own case.